 Homeowners receive a number of other notices both prior to and after a tax sale.
-Moreover, before a tax buyer can take the deed to a property that is at least $2\frac{1}{2}$ years delinquent on taxes, the owners must be served a summons in addition to other notices by registered mail.
+Moreover, before a tax buyer can take the deed to a property that is at least 2 1⁄2 years delinquent on taxes, the owners must be served a summons in addition to other notices by registered mail.
 Overall, changing this notice from registered mail to first class mail will save the county money, increase the chance that a property owner will actually see and receive the notice prior to tax sale, and still provide adequate notice and service before a tax deed is issued.

-Recommendation: Support a bill similar to HB 251 (101st General Assembly) which removes the requirement that notice that a property is on the tax sale list by registered mail and instead require the notice to be sent by first class mail.
+Recommendation: Support legislation that removes the requirement of notice that a property is on the tax sale list by registered mail and instead require the notice to be sent by first class mail.
 In addition, the envelope containing the notice shall include a prominent disclaimer so that the recipient of the notice will know that it contains important information and should be opened immediately.